The College has a number of tools and resources to help trainees through the training program. Please see below.

 Should a trainee be referred to the College (by their SOT) for additional support, the College will endeavour to assist the trainee in an impartial and constructive manner.
-For an outline of support offered by the College please refer to the T-13 Guidelines for Assisting Trainees With Difficulties document.
+For an outline of support offered by the College please refer to the T-13 Guidelines for Assisting Trainees Identified as Requiring Additional Support document.

 It is also important for trainees, Supervisors and Fellows to understand that examination support is available.

 As of the 1st January 2013, trainees who present for either the written or oral component of a College examination have a maximum of five attempts (First and Second Part are counted separately).
 In January 2015, the College ran its first face-to-face workshop for trainees who were having difficulty passing the written exam.
 The program included an overview of the exam structure, practice of written questions with individual feedback from a College examiner and discussion on the importance of correct exam preparation.